chiphuyen/ml-interviews-book/answers/chapter8.md

     2. [M] What’s the difference between count-based and prediction-based word embeddings?

     Count-based embeddings learn the embeddings based on the co-occurrences of words across a large dataset.
 GloVe is a count-based embedding method.
-Prediction-based word embeddings learns the embeddings by learning to predict a word of set of words based on the surrounding words and minimising the prediction loss
+Prediction-based word embeddings learns the embeddings by learning to predict a word or set of words based on the surrounding words and minimising the prediction loss.

     3. [H] Most word embedding algorithms are based on the assumption that words that appear in similar contexts have similar meanings.
 What are some of the problems with context-based word embeddings?